 Memories of childhood abuse, rape, domestic abuse, military combat, natural disasters, and/or violent attacks may be unleashed by a number of things, many which cannot be avoided throughout the Halloween season.

 Some of these triggers include, but are not limited to horror films, haunted houses, decorations, music, scents, costumes, etc. While not all can be avoided, there are ways to protect ourselves.

 Here are a few ways to navigate around your trauma triggers:

-Stay away from haunted houses or mazes.
-Being terrified by scary characters that jump out and grab people may be an adrenalin rush for some, but for others it can paralyze them with fear.
+- Stay away from haunted houses or mazes.
+Being terrified by scary characters that jump out and grab people may be an adrenaline rush for some, but for others it can paralyze them with fear.
 Corn mazes can also trigger feelings of helplessness or of being trapped.